 By chance, the day I picked for a day tour was a very rainy day and I had to buy a poncho for (USD 1) to protect myself from the rain.
 The rainy season in Phuket last from Mid-May to mid-October.
 The off-season is a great time of the year to get bargain deals on accommodation and tours.
 The rain normally lasts for a couple of hours and the clouds clear up.

 It is advisable to various loose cotton clothes and sandals, as the temperature can be quite hot and humid for most of the day in Phuket.
 In case of rain, rubber sandals are very convenient.
 Besides, you will be required to take your shoes off at the entrance to many temples and places of worship.

 First stop: The Karon Viewpoint ( Karon Lookout )

-During my visit to Phuket, I stayed in Patong Beach area in Phuket.
-The tour operator picked up passengers from various hotel in my neighbourhood and start driving towards the hilly area of Karon towards the Karon Lookout (Karon Viewpoint).
-During this ride, I realized that Phuket is quite spread out and the driving distance between various location can take a long time due to traffic and narrow roads.
+During my visit to Phuket, I stayed in the Patong Beach area in Phuket.
+The tour operator picked up passengers from various hotels in my neighborhood and start driving towards the hilly area of Karon towards the Karon Lookout (Karon Viewpoint).
+During this ride, I realized that Phuket is quite spread out and the driving distance between various locations can take a long time due to traffic and narrow roads.

 The drive up to Karon Viewpoint from Patong takes around 45 minutes.
-The views are absolutely breath-taking.
-Karon Viewpoint commands an amazing view of Karon Beach and Kata Noi Beach areas.
-You will be surprised at the massive scale of development along the beaches that attract thousands of tourist from around the world.
+The views are absolutely breathtaking.
+Karon Viewpoint commands an amazing view of Karon Beach and the Kata Noi Beach areas.
+You will be surprised at the massive scale of development along the beaches that attract thousands of tourists from around the world.

 Second Stop: The Big Buddha